 My childhood, like many of my peers, was spent in nature.
 We spent hours playing in the forest, which started right outside the neighboring house and stretched for kilometers, climbed trees, picked flowers, bathed in the river, gathered mushrooms and berries, built huts and applied plantain to the wound.
 At school, we kept a “Nature Observation Diary”, and in the summer we went to the sea and went to the mountains.
 But at the same time, they knew little about ecology, and caring for the environment, at best, consisted in collecting waste paper.

-Then I did not notice this, but in my youth nature disappeared from my life.
-Contact with her was limited to rare trips to the country or to Bulgaria at sea, as well as stray dogs in front of the television center on Syrtse Kyiv.
+Then I did not notice it, but in my youth nature disappeared from my life.
+Contact with her was limited to rare trips to the dacha or to Bulgaria at sea, as well as to stray dogs in front of the television center building on Kiev Syrtsa.

 When I met my future husband in the USA, on one of our first dates he invited me to a so-called “haik”.
 I didn’t know what to expect, therefore, as a decent Ukrainian woman, I put on a dress and high heel shoes.
 Hike, as it turned out, is walking on a gravel-covered or asphalt “health path”, where Americans come in sportswear, sometimes with dogs or come to ride bicycles.

-Such "hayki" - a very popular holiday with the Americans.
-In the US, hundreds, if not thousands of trails for walking in the woods, and the most famous of them - the Appalachian Trail - stretches for 3488 km across 15 states.
+Such "hikes" are a very popular holiday among Americans.
+There are hundreds, if not thousands, of forest trails in the United States, and the most famous of them, the Appalachian Trail, stretches 3488 km across 15 states.
 Almost all of them are in excellent condition.
-Everyone can “adopt” the path, that is, regularly transfer funds for its maintenance, for which the benefactor will be given a name tag.
-Almost all the shops in the parks or along the paths - with the names of those who financed them.
+Anyone can "adopt" the path, that is, regularly transfer funds for its maintenance, for which a nameplate will be installed for the benefactor.
+Almost all the shops in parks or along the trails are named after those who funded them.

-The number of parks is impressive in the USA - only national, 59, occupying a territory of tens and hundreds of kilometers, and in each town there are local ones.
+The number of parks in the USA is also impressive - 59 only national ones, occupying an area of tens and hundreds of kilometers, and each town has its own local ones.

-After the Americans paid attention to the ecology, they did a great job here.
-When you come from Ukraine, the first thing you notice is clean air and a huge amount of greenery around.
-It's hard to imagine, but the river that runs along the campus of Ohio University, where I studied, was once so dirty that it ignited itself.
-In honor of this event brewed local beer "Burning River".
+After the Americans paid attention to the environment, they did a great job here.
+When you come from Ukraine, the first thing you pay attention to is clean air and a huge amount of greenery around.
+It's hard to imagine, but the river that flows along the Ohio University campus where I studied was once so dirty that it ignited spontaneously.
+In honor of this event, the local beer "Flaming River" is brewed.
 Now you can fish there.

-And all this makes Americans smarter, calmer and healthier.
-True, these achievements may not take advantage of the next generation of Americans, since young people lose contact with the environment.
-In his book “The Last Child in the Forest”, researcher Richard Leuve, interviewing three thousand children and parents, came to the conclusion that the current generation does not happen at all in nature.
-He quotes a boy who has admitted that he loves to play at home because there are ... sockets.
-For many of them, nature is one of the screen saver options on the computer.
+And all of this makes Americans smarter, calmer and healthier.
+True, these advances may not be used by the next generation of Americans, as young people lose contact with the environment.
+In his book "The Last Child in the Forest," researcher Richard Luv, having interviewed three thousand children and parents, came to the conclusion that the current generation does not exist at all in nature.
+He quotes a boy who confessed that he loves to play at home because there are ... sockets.
+For many of them, nature is one of the options for a screensaver on a computer.

 Sandra Hofferf of the University of Maryland has calculated that from 1997 to 2003 a year, the number of 9-12 children who walk in the woods, fish, play on the beach, or do gardening has halved.

-Things are worse among kids.
-At the University of Scotland, installing sensors on the wrist of three-year-old children, they found that they are only 20 minutes a day physically active!
+Things are even worse among the little ones.
+At the University of Scotland, they installed sensors on the wrists of three-year-old children and found that they were physically active for only 20 minutes a day!
 And this problem is international.
-Leuve quotes from an article in the Addis Ababa newspaper, where the journalist laments that Ethiopian children have completely stopped playing in nature.
+Luv quotes from an article in the Addis Ababa newspaper, where the journalist laments that Ethiopian children have completely stopped playing in nature.

-Of course, among the obvious reasons in the USA is the fear of letting children out of their homes alone, as well as the popularity of TV and computer games.
+Of course, among the obvious reasons in the United States are the fear of letting children out of their homes, as well as the popularity of television and computer games.
 But there are others.

-One of these reasons, Luve calls the increase in the role of "private government" - condominiums, residents' cooperatives and associations.
-They set their own rules that can limit the children's games in residential communities: do not walk on lawns, and do not tear flowers, and you cannot climb trees.
-And even in your own yard it can be forbidden to build huts (not all over the country, but where the local authorities introduced such a rule).
+One of these reasons Luv calls the increasing role of "private government" - condominiums, residents' cooperatives and associations.
+They set their own rules that can restrict the play of children in residential settlements: don't walk on lawns, don't pick flowers, and you can't climb trees.
+And even in your own yard it may be forbidden to build huts (not across the country, but where local authorities have introduced such a rule).

-One family was outraged that their daughters forbid chalk to draw in the parking lot near the house.
-Although there, except for drawing on asphalt, the child does nothing at all.
-On the one hand, the feelings of the inhabitants are clear, but on the other, it discourages children from leaving the house.
-They are not interested in just walking along the paths and looking around, especially if this exercise is compared with computer games.
+One family was outraged that their daughters were forbidden to draw with chalk in the parking lot near the house.
+Although there, besides drawing on the asphalt, the child does nothing at all.
+On the one hand, the feelings of the residents are understandable, but on the other, this discourages children from leaving the house.
+They are not interested in just walking along the paths and looking around, especially if this occupation is compared with computer games.

 On the subject: Five essential skills that American education provides